SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise01/README.md

 ```
 cds new <enter-your-project-name>
 ```
-Here it will be prompted to select the modules that the project will require.
+Here, you will be prompted to select the modules that the project will require.
 Select the following modules: database and service modules by clicking arrow keys and space bar as shown below.

 ![Alt text](./images/db_srv.png?raw=true)